norskeld/sigma/docs/content/parsers/run.md

 ---
 title: 'run'
 kind: 'primitive'
-description: 'run is not a parser, but is used to run parser with provided input.'
+description: 'run is used to run parser with provided input.'
 ---

 # {{ $frontmatter.title }} <Primitive />